 - Cleaning the pilot light and heat exchange

 - Making sure there are no fuel line (or duct) leaks

 - Cleaning and tightening the parts of the furnace that are easily broken

 - and much, much more

 Not only will maintenance increase your furnace’s lifespan, but it will also ensure your furnace consistently runs at peak efficiency.

 You should schedule HVAC maintenance at least once a year.
 We also have maintenance plans that will automate the process.

 Schedule Furnace Maintenance Today

 Planning for maintenance is an important part of any home heating and cooling strategy.
 Without it, you might unknowingly void your manufacturer’s warranty.
-If you’re interested in a longer life for your furnace and cheaper heating bills, call Steve’s Heating for maintenance today.
+If you’re interested in a longer life for your furnace and cheaper heating bills, Contact Steve’s Heating for maintenance today.